 Each applicant must prepare a response to the following questions.
+Please be sure to provide complete responses that address all questions included for each numbered item.
 OVW will review the applicant's responses to assist in evaluating the adequacy of the organization's financial management system and to identify areas of need for training and technical assistance.
 This section of your application should be no more than two pages and should be a separate attachment to the online application in Grants.gov.

 - 1. Will all funds awarded under this program be maintained in a manner that they will be accounted for separately and distinctly from other sources of revenue/funding?
 Please provide a brief description of the organization's policies and procedures that ensure funds will be tracked appropriately. - 2.
 Does the applicant have written accounting policies and procedures?
 How often are these policies and procedures updated?
 Please provide a brief list of the topics covered in the organization's policies and procedures.
-OVW may request a copy for review during the application/award process or as part of the grant monitoring process. - 3.
-Is the applicants' financial management system able to track actual expenditures and outlays with budgeted amounts for each grant or subgrant?
-Please provide a brief summary of the organization's process for tracking expenditures. - 4.
-Does the applicant have procedures in place for minimizing the time elapsing between transfer of funds from the United States Treasury and disbursement for project activities?
-Please provide a short summary of the organization's policy for requesting payments for grant awards.
+OVW may request a copy for review during the application/award process or as part of the grant monitoring process. - Is the applicant's financial management system able to track actual expenditures and outlays with budgeted amounts for each grant or subgrant?
+Please provide a brief summary of the organization's process for tracking expenditures, including tracking budgeted versus actual amounts. - 4.
+Does the applicant have procedures in place for minimizing the time between transfer of funds from the United States Treasury and disbursement for project activities?
+Please provide a short summary of the organization's policy for requesting payments for grant awards. - 5.
+Does the applicant have effective internal controls in place to ensure that federal funds are used solely for authorized purposes?
+Please provide a brief description of the applicant organization's internal controls that will provide reasonable assurance that the award funds will be managed properly.

-- 5. Does the applicant have effective internal controls in place to adequately safeguard grant assets and to ensure that they are used solely for authorized purposes?
-Please provide a brief description. - 6.
-Does the applicant have a documented records retention policy?
+- 6. Does the applicant have a documented records retention policy?
 If so, briefly describe the policy. - 7.
-Is the individual primarily responsible for fiscal and administrative oversight of grant awards familiar with the applicable grants management rules, principles, and regulations including the new Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 CFR Part 200) issued on December 26, 2103?
+Does the applicant organization or any of its employees have any potential personal or organizational conflicts of interest related to the possible receipt of OVW award funds?
+Organizations are required to disclose in writing any potential conflicts of interest to their awarding agency.
+See 2 CFR 200.112 of the Uniform Guidance and Chapter 3.20, Grant Fraud, Waste and Abuse, of the DOJ Financial Guide for additional information. - 8.
+Is the individual primarily responsible for fiscal and administrative oversight of grant awards familiar with the applicable grants management rules, principles, and regulations including the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 CFR Part 200)?
 Please provide a short list of the individual's qualifications/experience.
-If the individual is not familiar with the applicable rules and regulations, the applicant must contact OVW's Grants Financial Management Division at OVW.GFMD@usdoj.gov or 1-888-514-8556 immediately after the organization is notified of their award to coordinate training.
+If the individual is not familiar with the applicable rules and regulations, the applicant must contact OVW's Grants Financial Management Division at OVW.GFMD@usdoj.gov or 1-888-514-8556 immediately after the organization is notified of its award to coordinate training.